chinmayagarwal3007/pong-game/README.md

 - The game starts with a serve from the center.
 - Players control their paddles to prevent the ball from passing them.
-- The game keeps track of the score, and the first player to reach 5 points wins.

-## Customization

-Feel free to modify the following parameters in the code to personalize your game:

-- Paddle size and speed
-- Ball speed
-- Game window size
-- Colors of paddles and ball

 ## Contributing